JedLee6/Top150-LeetCode-Quick-Review-Notes/13_Graph_BFS/096_Graph_BFS_433._Minimum_Genetic_Mutation.md

- # Solving Minimum Genetic Mutation - LeetCode 433

 ## Initial Intuition

-Looking at this problem, we immediately recognize it as a graph traversal scenario.
+Looking at this problem, we immediately recognize it as a shortest path problem.
 Each gene string represents a node, and there's an edge between two genes if they differ by exactly one character.
 What we need to find is the shortest path from the startGene to the endGene, going through only valid mutations in the bank.

-This is a classic shortest path problem, which makes me think of breadth-first search (BFS).
+This is a classic shortest path problem, which makes us think of breadth-first search (BFS).
 BFS is perfect for this because it explores all possible mutations at the current "distance" before moving further away, ensuring we find the minimum number of mutations.

 We can think of several solutions, from less optimal to more optimal: